 The University reserves the right to dismiss a student any time for unsatisfactory academic performance or for conduct detrimental to the University or to the welfare of other students.

-Application forms for readmission are obtained online and/or from the Registrar’s Office and submitted to the Office of Undergraduate Studies by deadlines stated on the form.
+Application forms for readmission can be found online and must be submitted by deadlines stated on the form.
 Forms will be reviewed by a committee consisting of the Assistant Dean of Undergraduate Studies, Associate Dean of Students, and Associate Registrar.
 This committee will seek input from appropriate campus constituents as necessary for each review when making a decision.
 This committee will establish criteria for readmission.
 If a former student’s Grade Point Average was under 2.0 at the time of leaving Arcadia University, the deadline to apply for Fall readmission is May 15.
 For all other former students, the deadlines to apply for readmission are June 15 for Fall and December 15 for Spring or Summer.